-During the second quarter of 2024, our team rolled out significant updates and improvements to Open Loyalty, aiming to assist our clients in driving business results through their loyalty programs.
+During the second quarter of 2024, the Open Loyalty loyalty management solution team rolled out significant updates and improvements, aiming to assist our clients in driving business results through their loyalty programs.

 Here are the latest enhancements, grouped into areas: